rtulke/dynmotd/README.md

 mail
 ~~~

-This is probably due to the fact that only debmej has been entered in the /etc/hostname file.
+This is probably due to the fact that only "mail" has been entered in the /etc/hostname file.
 This can be remedied as follows:
 ~~~
 hostname subdomain.domain.tld